limoka/CommonAPI/Staging/README.md

 This library is still under development.

 ## Changelog
+### v1.3.1
+- Now Machines added by mods will be automatically removed from save game if mod is uninstalled.
+- Corrected Game version CommonAPI is built for.
 ### v1.3.0
 - Add ability to register Audio using ProtoRegistry
 - Updated LDBTool to 2.0.1.
 Please make sure you are using 2.0.0 or higher.